frankchuddy/BitSee/README.md

 ![bitsee](https://cloud.githubusercontent.com/assets/616585/11581300/7146f054-9a0e-11e5-81b2-f791aa8ee37d.gif)

 Enjoy and please let me know how you like it.
 Feel free to redistribute but keep this ReadMe intact.
 Made in DC by [James Campbell](https://www.jamescampbell.us).

+Feel free to fork it and submit pull requests to help improve on this idea.

+Thanks.